kvgharbigit/MMG_Spectral_Contrast/README.md

 1. Extract core HSI encoder components
 2. Fine-tune to adapt to specific distribution shifts
 3. Operate with or without auxiliary modalities
+4. Choose the contrastive mode that best suits your application needs

-Provides a flexible, robust framework for multi-modal hyperspectral image processing with self-supervised learning capabilities.
+This model provides a flexible, robust framework for multi-modal hyperspectral image processing with self-supervised learning capabilities and configurable contrastive learning approaches.